TaylorFGH/Simple-Task-List/README.md

 ## How to Use
 1. Open the application using the provided link.
 2. Enter a task in the input field and click Add Task.
-3. Click delete a task to remove it.
+3. Click delete on a task to remove it.
 4. Refresh the page and the tasks will remain stored.

 ## Technologies Used